luisepsq/katas_js/README.md

   * solution.spec.js a js file implemented with jest to test your solution.

-  Feel free to collaborate by PR a new kata or your solution.
+  Feel free to collaborate by PR with a new kata or your solution to the provided.